Man arrested for alleged attack on transgender woman in a New York subway station - KTVZ

 “I think some people have misconceptions about trans people, that we’re deceptive.
 But that couldn’t be further from the truth,” Daniari said.
 “At the end of the day, we just want to commute to work and see our friends and family without the threat of violence.
 We’re just like every other New Yorker.”

 “I just wish people would leave me alone if I don’t do anything,” Daniari said in the video, sobbing in the subway station.
-The video had 2.2 million views as of Friday evening.
+The video had 2.2 million views as of Saturday afternoon.

 “I do feel like now more than ever it’s important for trans people to be visible and take up space and disrupt,” Daniari said.
 “But sometimes that’s easier said than done, because when you are in a violent situation you don’t want it to escalate.”